oktadev/okta-blog/_source/_posts/2021-01-07-okta-ansible.md

 ```

 After installing the agent binaries, the playbook:

- - Defines the name of your server in ASA (canonical name),
+- Defines the name of your server in ASA (canonical name)
 - Enrolls your server into the ASA project using the enrollment token you got in the previous section
 - Starts the ASA server agent

 Edit the `asa-ansible-example/asa-playbook.yml`.
 On line 3, replace `<hosts>` with the hosts you want to enroll in ASA: